 The company you set up to get the residency can’t be a restaurant or language school.
 It has to be something new, something that does not already exist in the country, and that it could certainly benefit Spain once created.

-You need to demonstrate that your startup creates value for the Spanish economy, it will be a great opportunity for both national and foreign investment, and is highly innovative.
+You need to demonstrate that your startup creates value for the Spanish economy, that it will be a great opportunity for both national and foreign investment, and that it is highly innovative.

 In order to successfully obtain an entrepreneur visa in Spain, focusing on the project is not enough.
 You will also need to meet the following general requirements: